Paying for College With a Stride Funding ISA

 Stride ISAs cater to students nearing graduation in specific majors.
 Eligible undergraduate students include:

-Graduate/Masters students are eligible if their focus is in:
+Graduate/master’s students are eligible if their focus is in:

 • STEM fields: Mechanical Engineering, Information Technology (IT), Industrial Engineering, Computer Science, Civil Engineering, Chemistry, Biomedical, Biostatistics, Biomedical Engineering, Biomedical Sciences, Biology, and Data Science.